 }

-If you don’t have autoconfiguration enabled, declare the parameter as a tagged service:
+If you use Symfony, but you don’t have autoconfiguration enabled, declare the parameter as a tagged service:

 services: